tingyucha/NEXRAD_level2_data_process/howtorun_FRACTL.md

 - gridType: mesh is for stand-alone analysis, while mish is as a background field for SAMURAI input.
 - projLat0: the latitude of the reference point (0,0).
 - projLon0: the longitude of the reference point (0,0).
-- numNbrMax: the nearest number of points for the synthesis.
+- numNbrMax: the maximum points for the nearest neighbor algorithm to consider at each grid point.
 - inDir: input directory for searching for files.
 Files will be searched for in this directory.
 - fileRegex: regular expression to select files in inDir.
 If input file format is CfRadial (DORADE), specify it as "^cfrad (^swp)".
 - outNc: specify the name of the output netCDF file.